Published: March 10, 2025

 Please find below a list of key highlights and what to expect:

-Who Should Attend: This workshop is designed for researchers,
+Attend: This workshop is designed for researchers,

 clinicians, and anyone involved in psychosis research.
 It provides a unique